nellaivijay/CarND-P2/writeup_P2.md

 **Comment**: All required files are included in this repository.

 # **2. Dataset Exploration**
-*Dataset Summary: The submission includes a basic summary of the data set.*
+*1) Dataset Summary: The submission includes a basic summary of the data set.*
 **Comment**: The code for this step is contained in the second code cell of the IPython notebook.
 I used the pandas library to calculate summary statistics of the traffic signs data set: